aleber123/building-control/README.md

     location VARCHAR(255),
     status VARCHAR(50)
 );
-Running the Application
-Backend
+Start the Backend Server

 bash
 Kopiera kod
-cd building-control
 npm run dev
-The server will run at http://localhost:3001.

-Frontend
+Set Up and Start the Frontend

 bash
 Kopiera kod
 cd building-control-frontend
+npm install
 npm run dev
-The frontend will run at http://localhost:3000.

-API Endpoints
+🌐 API Endpoints
 Base URL: http://localhost:3001

+Method	Endpoint	Description
-GET /buildings: Fetch all buildings.
+GET	/buildings	Fetch all buildings.
-POST /buildings: Create a new building.
+POST	/buildings	Create a new building.
-PUT /buildings/
-: Update a building by ID.
+PUT	/buildings/:id	Update a building by ID.
-DELETE /buildings/
-: Delete a building by ID.
+DELETE	/buildings/:id	Delete a building by ID.
-Testing
+🧪 Testing
-To run unit tests:
+To run the unit tests for the backend:

 bash
 Kopiera kod
 npx jest
+🌍 Deployment
-Deployment
+Frontend Deployment
-Build and deploy the frontend using platforms like:
+You can deploy the frontend using platforms like:

 Vercel
 Netlify
+Backend Deployment
+The backend can be deployed on:

+Heroku
+AWS
-Contributing
+🤝 Contributing
 Fork the repository.
-Create your feature branch:
+Create a new branch for your feature: bash
-bash
 Kopiera kod
 git checkout -b feature/AmazingFeature